awsdocs/amazon-fsx-windows-user-guide/doc_source/getting-started-step1.md

    + **Service account password**—the password for the service account\.
    + **Confirm password**—the password for the service account\.
    + \(Optional\) **Organizational Unit \(OU\)**—the distinguished path name of the organizational unit in which you want to join you file system\.
    + \(Optional\) **Delegated file system administrators group**— the name of the group in your Active Directory that can administer your file system\.
 The default group is 'Domain Admins'\.
+This value cannot be changed after the file system has been created.

 1. For **Encryption**, keep the default **Encryption key** setting of **aws/fsx \(default\)**\.